Angusb111/tatairawhiti/README.md

 ## Feedback

-We welcome your feedback!
-For now, you can submit feedback directly through the app.
+For now, you cannot submit feedback.
 In future versions, it will be accessible through a dedicated menu option.

-## License

-This project is not currently open source and is maintained by [Your Name].
-All rights reserved.